-The Commission's next voting meeting is December 2, 2021.
-The agenda includes the following energy-related items.
+The Commission held a voting meeting on December 2, 2021.
+The agenda included the following energy-related items.
+The Commission's next voting meeting will be held December 16, 2021.
+The agenda is scheduled to be published December 6, 2021.

 Item 5.
 Draft Resolution L-613.
 On November 19, 2020, Brandon Rittiman sought the disclosure of certain records of the CPUC pursuant to the California Public Records Act.
 Rittiman sought all communications between any CPUC employee and any agent or employee of the Governor's office concerning two emails sent by Terrie Prosper, who is the Director of the CPUC's News and Outreach Office, to Rittiman on November 18 and November 29, 2020.
-This Resolution would deny the appeal of Rittiman for a reconsideration of the Commission Staff determination that the records he sought are exempt from disclosure pursuant to California Government Code section 6254(1), which exempts from public disclosure "[c]orrespondence of and to the Governor or employees of the Governor's office or in the custody of or maintained by the Governor's Legal Affairs Secretary."
+This Resolution would deny the appeal of Rittiman for a reconsideration of the Commission Staff determination that the records he sought are exempt from disclosure pursuant to California Government Code section 6254(l), which exempts from public disclosure "[c]orrespondence of and to the Governor or employees of the Governor's office or in the custody of or maintained by the Governor's Legal Affairs Secretary."
+Approved.